"Liberal Democracy and the Wisdom of Crowds" is followed below by "What Democracy is Not" |

 The complexity of even a fairly simple society is such that governance inevitably rests in relatively few hands.
 To keep governance reasonably (not perfectly) good we have systems of checks and balances.
 Chief among those checks & balances is universal suffrage.
 One function is as a corrective and another to give pause for thought.

 WHY DEMOCRACY IS NOT ENOUGH

 A common error is to conceive of democracy as the rule of the majority.
 There is seldom a majority, only provisional coalitions of minorities.
-Since any minority might find itself the target, or victim, of an unfortunate coalition, each minority has an incentive to protect other minorities.
+Since any minority might find itself the target, or victim, of an unfavorable coalition, each minority has an incentive to protect other minorities.
 Hence democracy comes to be moderated by civic rights whose purpose is that they cannot be withdrawn except by cumbersome processes which themselves are not governed by the principle of one-man one-vote.
-(Civic rights are not the same as human rights, but that is a separate debate.)
+(Civic rights are not the same as human rights, but that is a separate matter.)